deanm627/CS361_Unit_Conversion_MS/README.md

 # Unit Conversion Microservice

-Converts number from one unit to a different unit specified by user/client
+Converts number from one unit to a different unit specified by client

 ## Uses ZeroMQ
 Set up client like so: